rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Then it seemed good to the apostles and the elders, with the whole church, to choose men from among them and send them to Antioch with Paul and Barnabas.
 They sent Judas called Barsabbas, and Silas, leading men among the brothers, ^1522

-with the following letter : The brothers, both the apostles and the elders, to the brothers who are of the Gentiles in Antioch and Syria and Cilicia, greetings. ^1523
+with the following letter: The brothers, both the apostles and the elders, to the brothers who are of the Gentiles in Antioch and Syria and Cilicia, greetings. ^1523

 Since we have heard that some persons have gone out from us and troubled you with words, unsettling your minds, although we gave them no instructions, ^1524

 it has seemed good to us, having come to one accord, to choose men and send them to you with our beloved Barnabas and Paul, ^1525

-men who have risked their lives for the name of our Lord Jesus Christ. ^1526
+men who have risked their lives for the sake of our Lord Jesus Christ. ^1526

 We have therefore sent Judas and Silas, who themselves will tell you the same things by word of mouth. ^1527

-For it has seemed good to the Holy Spirit and to us to lay on you no greater burden than these requirements : ^1528
+For it has seemed good to the Holy Spirit and to us to lay on you no greater burden than these requirements: ^1528

 that you abstain from what has been sacrificed to idols, and from blood, and from what has been strangled, and from sexual immorality.
 If you keep yourselves from these, you will do well.
 Farewell. ^1529